 I am writing on behalf of Name of Organization to urge you to make a public statement on behalf of your government in defense of the right to strike.
-I also encourage you, on behalf of the Government of Canada, to defend this fundamental human right at the March 2015 meeting of the Governing Body of the International Labour Organization (ILO).
+I also encourage you to write to your federal counterpart, the Honourable Kellie Leitch, asking that she defend this fundamental human right at the March 2015 meeting of the Governing Body of the International Labour Organization (ILO).

-A strong defense by the Canadian government at the ILO in support of the right to strike is urgently required as a result of an intense and unprecedented attack against this right that is currently being waged by the Employers' Group at the ILO.
-I especially urge you to take this action in light of the January 30, 2015, decision from our Supreme Court of Canada (SCC) concerning the case of Saskatchewan Federation of Labour et al. v.
+A strong defense by the Canadian government at the ILO in support of the right to strike, with the support of all provincial and territorial governments, is urgently required as a result of an intense and unprecedented attack against this right that is currently being waged by the Employers' Group at the ILO.
+I especially urge you to take this action in light of the January 30, 2015, decision from our Supreme Court of Canada (SCC) concerning Saskatchewan Federation of Labour et al. v.
 Saskatchewan.
 That decision affirmed the long-standing and widely accepted international principle that the right to strike is a basic human right, as well as a constitutional right of all Canadians.